Jack Draper: 2024: Two titles, Grand Slam semifinal, Olympics

 Draper reached his second final at the Adelaide International defeating eighth seed Alexander Bublik.
-He lost to seventh seed Jiri Lehecka in three sets.
-He reached the semifinals at an ATP 500 event for the first time at the Mexican Open in Acapulco defeating sixth seed Tommy Paul, lucky loser Yoshihito Nishioka and Miomir Kecmanovic.
+He lost to seventh seed Jiří Lehečka in three sets.
+He reached the semifinals at an ATP 500 event for the first time at the Mexican Open in Acapulco defeating sixth seed Tommy Paul, lucky loser Yoshihito Nishioka and Miomir Kecmanović.
 He retired against defending champion and third seed Alex de Minaur.
-As a result he moved to a new career-high of No. 37 on 4 March 2024.
+As a result, he moved to a new career-high of No. 37 on 4 March 2024.

+At the French Open, Draper lost in the first round to qualifier Jesper de Jong in five sets.

 Draper reached his third career final at the Stuttgart Open, defeating three Americans en route, Marcos Giron, defending champion and fourth seed Frances Tiafoe and Brandon Nakashima.
 Draper beat Matteo Berrettini in the final to lift his maiden title, making him the eighth first-time ATP Tour champion for 2024.
 Draper became the British men's No. 1 and moved to a career-high No. 31 in the ATP rankings on 17 June 2024.
 At the next grass court tournament at Queen's Club the following week, he reached back-to-back quarterfinals defeating Mariano Navone and top seed and defending champion Carlos Alcaraz, in straight sets.
-As a result he reached the top 30 in the rankings.
+As a result, he reached the top 30 in the rankings.
 He lost in the last eight to fifth seed Tommy Paul.
 At Wimbledon, Draper defeated Swedish qualifier Elias Ymer in five sets in the first round but lost his next match to compatriot Cameron Norrie.